 The Maintenance of Certification Program

 The Maintenance of Certification program was introduced by ISCD on January 1, 2015.
 Maintenance of Certification (MOC) is an opportunity developed by the ISCD to streamline the requirements of recertification; track continuing education credits earned towards recertification and provide educational programs to meet the continuing education requirements.
-MOC is now a benefit for ISCD Members and requires no additional fees, but also is available to non-members who choose to enroll annually, in the MOC program.
-Staying current with the MOC program will eliminate the recertification fee when your certification expires.
+MOC is a benefit for ISCD Members and requires no additional fees, but also is available to non-members who choose to enroll annually, in the MOC program.
+Staying current with the MOC program will eliminate the need to re-take and pass the certification exam.

 The competency-based recertification process is intended to assist practitioners with increasing their skills, knowledge, and competence while also ensuring compliance with the Code of Ethics.
 The recertification process does not, however, warrant or guarantee a competency, accuracy, or any particular service result, but, rather, participation in the process helps demonstrate the practitioner’s commitment to providing the highest densitometry services through continuous education and professional development.